 Packing for an overnight river rafting trip in Idaho might sound daunting, but it’s easier than it sounds – especially with a bit of expert guidance.
 We’ve been doing this a long time and after hundreds of trips down the river, we’ve got this packing thing down to a science.

 We make it easy for you.
 When you book a river trip with Hells Canyon Raft, you’ll receive a very specific packing list that guides you in preparing for your Idaho rafting trip.
 Our list covers all the details and the things you might not think of, like a strap for your sunglasses or lip balm.
 While this blog post definitely doesn’t cover the full list, here are some highlights, including insider tips from owners Kurt and Heidi:

 First, let us take some things off of your checklist.
-We provide tents, deluxe sleeping pads, freshly laundered sleeping bags (currently renting 2021), two waterproof gear bags for each person (one large, one small), camp chairs, fishing gear (feel free to bring your favorite rod though), and everything we need for cooking and eating our delicious and hearty meals.
+We provide tents, deluxe sleeping pads, freshly laundered sleeping bags (renting), two waterproof gear bags for each person (one large, one small), camp chairs, fishing gear (feel free to bring your favorite rod though), and everything we need for cooking and eating our delicious and hearty meals.

 Follow our lead.
 We’ve worked hard on creating our packing list for our guests so you don’t have to stress.
 Use our list.
 Be prepared but try not to over-pack; river life is really quite simple.
 Traveling light makes your trip more enjoyable, we promise.
 Just follow our guidelines and you’ll be in great shape.